hoang-himself/rpi4b/docs/fedora-server.md

 ### Download raw image and decompress

-Make sure to download the `Raw image for aarch64` from [their download page](https://getfedora.org/en/server/download/)
+Make sure to download the `Raw image for aarch64` from [the download page](https://getfedora.org/en/server/download/)

 ### Mount the file system